Plastic recycling in focus as treaty talks get underway in Paris

 By Valerie Volcovici

-May 29 (Reuters) - With countries meeting this week to work on a global plastics treaty, debate was emerging between countries wanting to limit the production of more plastics and the petrochemical industry favoring recycling as the solution to plastic waste.
+May 29 (Reuters) - As talks start this week on a global plastics treaty, debate is emerging between countries wanting to limit the production of more plastics and the petrochemical industry favoring recycling as the solution to plastic waste.

-Ahead of the talks starting Monday in Paris, many countries have said a goal of the treaty should be "circularity" – or keeping already-produced plastic items in circulation as long as possible.
+Ahead of a meeting starting on Monday, many countries have said a goal of the treaty should be "circularity" – or keeping already-produced plastic items in circulation as long as possible.

+Coming into the talks in Paris, a 55-nation coalition called for a strong treaty including restrictions on certain hazardous chemicals as well as bans on problematic plastics products that are hard to recycle and often end up in nature.

+French President Emmanuel Macron said "there is no time to lose" on the issue.

+"The aim must be to produce a text that everyone agrees on by the end of 2024, a year before the United Nations Conference on Oceans in Nice," he said in a video message released on Monday.

 The U.N.
-Environment Programme (UNEP) hosting the talks released a blueprint for reducing plastic waste by 80% by 2040.
-In the report, issued earlier this month, it outlined three key areas of action: reuse, recycling and reorientation of plastic packaging to alternative materials.
+Environment Programme (UNEP), which is hosting the talks, released a blueprint for reducing plastic waste by 80% by 2040.
+The report, issued earlier this month, outlined three key areas of action: reuse, recycling and reorientation of plastic packaging to alternative materials.

 Some environmental groups criticized the report for focusing on waste management, which they saw as a concession to the global plastics and petrochemicals industry.